Team

 Katrine Cramer, Research nurse

-I work part time on the ALTIBRAIN studie.
-In this studie, I assist with administrative tasks, taking blood tests, screenings and ECGs etc. I have previously worked as a clinical nurse helping patients with affective disorders and find it very interesting and relevant to help these patients with their cognitive issues in the present trials.
+I am a nurse working on the ICARE and EPIC studies.
+In ICARE, I conduct cognitive screenings and provide counselling for patients with affective disorders.
+In EPIC, I assist with administrative tasks and clinical tasks, blood sampling, including patients and screenings, ECG recordings etc. I have previous experience as a clinical nurse working with patients with affective disorders, and I find it both interesting and highly relevant to support these patients with cognitive challenges in the present trials.

 Ida Kruse Søndergaard, BSc student